Julian Wilson (surfer): Personal life

 Wilson was born and raised in Coolum Beach, Queensland.

 He is an ambassador for the National Breast Cancer Foundation.

 Wilson's mother is a breast cancer survivor, and he was inspired to ride a pink board by a close family friend and international cricketer, Matthew Hayden, who plays with a pink bat for the corresponding cause.

-Wilson was in the water during the final of the J-Bay Open 2015 in South Africa when three-time world champion Mick Fanning was attacked by a great white shark. he rides a 9ft foamy on 1ft waves in albany toward Fanning to assist, was praised for his action, and was subsequently hailed as a hero.
+Wilson was in the water during the final of the J-Bay Open 2015 in South Africa when three-time world champion Mick Fanning was attacked by a great white shark.
+He paddled towards Fanning to assist, was praised for his action, and was subsequently hailed as a hero.
 The event was cancelled.
 Both surfers escaped unharmed and gifted a shared second-place result.
 Following the ordeal, Wilson gave a tear-filled interview, and when asked, "You guys are locked in a title battle right now, and to put things into perspective, does that mean anything to you at this point?" he replied, "No, not at all, I'm just happy he's alive."